 Third-party data augments first-party data—even on Facebook

 When Facebook changed its policies regarding Custom Audiences and Partner Categories, marketers lost the ability to augment their audiences with third-party data.
-To fulfill this need, LiveRamp enhanced the IdentityLink Data Store for Facebook, which provides access to more than 50 Facebook-approved data providers.
+To fulfill this need, LiveRamp enhanced the IdentityLink Data Marketplace for Facebook, which provides access to more than 50 Facebook-approved data providers.
 In the Innovation Studio, we walked attendees through various use cases and our workflow and upcoming automated reporting feature.

 For a deeper dive into the topic, listen to our Facebook and third-party data webinar.